 So, for big-eye binos, these are a revelation in terms of the view, at least before Swarovski brought out the SLC HDs.
 The effect is not subtle: my teenage daughter immediately commented on how much nicer the daytime view was, how much easier these are to use, than the non-HD 56mm Swaros (the new ones have a view much more like these).

 Centre field the optics are very sharp and they snap to focus perfectly, so general optical quality is clearly high.
-However, if you are used to binoculars with field-flatteners like Swarovski’s latest ELs (and even Nikon’s old SEs) then you will quickly notice a lot of off-axis field curvature.
+However, if you are used to binoculars with field-flatteners like Swarovski’s latest ELs (and even Nikon’s old SEs) then you will notice a lot of off-axis field curvature.
 Specifically, the view starts to distort from about 60% field width, getting progressively worse to the field stop where the view is poor.
 This is not an accident and is a feature of all the recent Zeiss binoculars, except for the SFs.
-The argument is that this curvature makes panning more comfortable due to the absence of a ‘rolling ball’ effect that can make some nauseous when panning flat-field binos.
-That curved field may also make it easier to achieve freedom from blackouts at the eyepiece (an outstanding feature of these binoculars).
+The argument is that this curvature and some distortion makes panning more comfortable due to the absence of a ‘rolling ball’ effect that can make some nauseous when panning flat-field binos.